biomassive-salesforce/node-visualforce/sample/README.md

   - /input
     - /pages               #with a todo.html page
     - /staticresources     #static resources folder
+      - todo               #static resources name
         - /css			   #with a todo stylesheet page
         - /js                #with a todos.js and external libraries
         - /img

 After copy these files and structure to your project you are ready to build the project using the following command: